Expensify/App/CONTRIBUTING.md

 If you have a question, we ask that you do not create an issue, and instead email it to reactnative@expensify.com.

 ## Reporting Vulnerabilities
-If you've found a vulnerability, please email reactnative@expensify.com instead of creating an issue.
+If you've found a vulnerability, please email reactnative@expensify.com with the subject `Vulnerability Report` instead of creating an issue.

 ## Filing Issues
 If you'd like to create a new issue, please first make sure the issue does not exist in the [issue list](https://github.com/Expensify/ReactNativeChat/issues).
 When creating a new issue, please include all the required information on the issue template.